 This regenerative approach is being recognized as one of the newer and more promising treatment options for muscle, joint, and soft tissue injuries.

-Radial shock wave (EPAT) has been a game-changer in orthopedics for over 30 years.
-Designed to target broad yet superficial treatment areas, this technology emits acoustic waves that increase blood flow, stimulate healing to the area, and stimulate new tissue growth.
+Radial Pressure Wave(EPAT®) has been a game-changer in orthopedics for over 30 years.
+Designed to target broad yet superficial treatment areas, this technology emits acoustic waves that increase blood flow, stimulate healing, and promote new tissue growth.
 It is especially efficacious for conditions including plantar fasciitis, myofascial pain, and chronic tendinopathies.

-Focused shockwaves (ESWT) deliver higher energy impact and faster impulses than radial waves, which allows for precision targeting of deeper tissues.
+Focused Shockwave (ESWT) delivers higher energy impact and faster impulses than radial waves, which allows for precision targeting of deeper tissues.
 This makes ESWT an exceptional choice for treating localized pain, chronic tendinopathies, bone stress injuries, non-unions, deep trigger points, and more.

 By expanding the treatment options available to practitioners, EMTT is recognized as a highly effective therapy ideal for treating lower back pain, arthritis, and inflammation of tendons and joints.